 Where and When:

-The pilot version of the course will run in Vancouver, BC in a venue located at 843 E Hastings Street.
-It will start on Wednesday, October 25th, 2017 with classes running from 6pm to 9pm every Wednesday.
-The exam will take place on Wednesday December 20th it.
+A new pilot version of the course will run in Vancouver, BC in a venue located at 843 E Hastings Street.
+The course will start on Monday, February 19th, 2018, and will run every Monday for 8 weeks.

 The course comprises 24 hours of classroom teaching and wine-tasting divided into 8 three-hour sessions held on a weekly basis.

 At the end of the course students will sit a final exam consisting of a test with 50 multiple choice questions and a blind tasting of two wines.